iSHAREScheme/iSHARESatellite/INSTALL.md

 - `PARTY_NAME` - Name used by iSHARE to register you in the network.

-The table below describes the variables that are new, and will be defined in this section.
+The table below describes the variables that are new, and will be defined in this chapter.
 | **Environment Variables** | **Description**                                                                                                                                                 |
 |---------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `PEER_COUNT`              | Number of HLF Peer nodes in a satellite.
 The default number of peers is 2.|